 Colt DCS completes Hamburg data centre extension

-Germany has been a hot-bed of data centre activity in recent times.
+Germany has been a hot-bed of data center activity in recent times.

-Colocation data centre and cloud connectivity services provider Colt DCS already maintains facilities in Berlin and Frankfurt, but now the company has announced the completion an expansion to its Hamburg facility.
+Colocation data center and cloud connectivity services provider Colt DCS already maintains facilities in Berlin and Frankfurt, but now the company has announced the completion an expansion to its Hamburg facility.

-The Hamburg data centre has been fitted out with an additional hall - named IDC3 - which brings the total area of the facility to more than 3,000 square metres.
+The Hamburg data center has been fitted out with an additional hall - named IDC3 - which brings the total area of the facility to more than 3,000 square metres.

 Colt DCS Sales and Marketing senior vice president Falk Weinreich says the expansion is a direct response to the high demand for colocation services in the region, particularly among medium-sized companies that are using the services provided by Colt DCS in sizable numbers.

 "Hamburg has become a very important site for us,” says Weinreich.